Nehemiahmageto/Final-Project/README.md

 4. Is HDI a determinant of cross-country differentials in impact of Covid-19?
 5. Is population size a determinant of cross-country differentials in impact of Covid-19?

- ### Technologies, languages, tools, and algorithms used throughout the project
+ ## Technologies, Languages, Tools, and Algorithms Used Throughout the Project:

-Excel, SQL, Python/Pandas, Tableau---to write details of it Machine learning More to be decided
+Excel, SQL, Python/Pandas, Tableau.